 The foundation of calculator and computer is the same, and these devices were developed to solve the complicated problems.
 However, the calculator and computer can be differentiated by the fact that we can program a computer to make decisions while this can’t be done with the calculator.

-The term computer is derived from the word compute, which means to calculate.
+The term computer is derived from the word compute, which means .
 A computer can be considered as a super-fast calculator, but in present the computers handle various tasks such as logical operations, inserting, sorting, selecting, comparing different types of information rather than just handling the arithmetic operations.

 Content: Calculator Vs Computer